phongduong/my-portfolio/data/posts/trigger-netlify-deployment-with-github-actions.md

 run: curl -X POST ${{ secrets.{BUILD_HOOK_SECRET_NAME} }}
 ```

-It retrieves the encrypted secret of your build hook from `secret` context of your repo.
-This command will send a `POST` request to your site build hook.
+It retrieves the encrypted secret of your build hook from `secrets` context and send a `POST` request to the build hook.

 Commit your workflow configuration and check the result of your workflow in the **Actions** page.
 If your workflow listens to `push` event on `master` branch, you can see your job is running.